-In this course the student will continue to develop a cohesive body of self-directed studio work.
-Students must submit a written proposal outlining an appropriate program.
+In this course the student will develop a cohesive body of self-directed studio work.
+Individual written proposals will outline an appropriate program emphasizing conceptual growth, continued technical development and material understanding.
+Evidence of text-based research will accompany focused and integrated studio research..